xuantong-bot/FED_S10267129G_XuanTong_Assg1_website/README.md

 * The "Add to Cart" notification is not working fully properly on certain mobile screen sizes, as it may get cut off slightly in some cases.

+* Checkout page can still be accessed even when cart is empty.

 * The checkout page is not fully functional, with limitations in handling payment processing and order confirmation due to the lack of a secure database.

 ## Credits